What Is Presbyopia?

 Your doctor may be able to fit you in contact lenses so that you can fully experience monovision.
 It is important to note that if you choose monovision and are unable to adapt, monovision can be reversed by performing an enhancement procedure.
 Once the enhancement is performed, both eyes will be corrected for distance vision and reading glasses will be required for near vision.

-One of the options we investigate for prospective laser vision correction surgery patients wearing reading glasses is monovision.
+One of the options we investigate for prospective laser vision correction surgery for patients wearing reading glasses is monovision.
 Many surgeons do not offer monovision or they attempt to counsel patients away from it for many reasons.
 The three most common reasons are:

 - The doctor doesn't believe in it.